mozilla-mobile/mozilla-vpn-client/docs/rfcs/0004-rfc-connectiomanager.md

 - If all probes pass:
   - Do nothing.
 VPN stays on and stable

 > Note: The second scenario where a check fails when the VPN is already active still needs some more thinking.
-There will likely be a follow up design doc on how we will approach that later on.
+There will be a follow up design doc on how we will approach that later on.

 ### How to recover after a failed probe
 - If VPN is not in `StateOn` yet: